See the EvalML with core dependencies only section $ pip install evalml --no-dependencies $ pip install -r core-requirements.txt

 EvalML’s core dependencies are listed in

-core-requirements.txt in the source code, and optional requirements are isted in
+core-requirements.txt in the source code, while the default collection of requirements is specified in

-You can install add-ons individually or all at once by running:
+EvalML allows users to install add-ons individually or all at once:

 pip install evalml[prophet]

-pip to install EvalML, it is recommended you first install the following packages using conda: *
+pip to install EvalML on Windows, it is recommended you first install the following packages using conda:

 conda install -c conda-forge python-graphviz